At what age, and how far in advance should you start to apply for work placements?

 Although we recommend that sooner is always better than later, do not despair if you've just discovered a work experience opportunity and the deadline is next week, if you want it bad enough still apply because you never know.

-"The sooner the better, however it is important to remember that a last minute speculative enquiry may just arrive in the right place at the right time, so never feel like you have left things too late as you may be just what a company was looking for," says Brian Palmer, chief executive, Tharsus.
+"The sooner the better, however it is important to remember that a last minute speculative enquiry may just arrive in the right place at the right time, so never feel like you have left things too late as you may be just what a company was looking for," says chief executive of Tharsus.